 Agriculture is the nation's largest industry.
 It is everywhere, and so are more than 250 different ag careers.
 The ag industry consists of about 24 million people who produce, process, transport, sell, and trade the nation's food and fiber.
 Fewer than 2 million people are actually farmers.
 America's farmers are the world's most productive.
 They produce 16% of the total world food production on just 10% of the world's land.
 U.S. farmers grow more food using fewer resources than ever before.
 Growers produce the raw products and other people turn them into the things we eat and use every day.
 Consider all the jobs from farm to your table, closet, or fuel tank.
-Explore Ag careers at www.agriculture.purdue.edu/USDA/careers
+Search agricultural careers on the internet and be amazed at all the possibilities!